willauld/lpsimplex/README.md

 ### Prerequisites

-You must have Go installed on your system in order to make use of the libary.
+You must have Go installed on your system in order to make use of the library.

 ## Running the tests